What Are the 20 Best Foods for Muscle Recovery? Find Out Here!

 Also, to boost your calcium absorption, you should ensure you’re getting enough Vitamin D. You can do this by going out in the sun for short periods in the morning or late afternoon.

-Some of the most important electrolytes for post-workout recovery are:
+Some of the most important electrolytes for muscle recovery include:

 Now that you know what nutrients you need to eat, here are the muscle recovery foods that contain them: